oreximus/learnings/InformationTechnology/Information_Security/ADDS/ADDS.md

 ### AD DS Data store

-- The AD DS data sore contains the database files and processes that store and manage directory information for users, services, and applications
+- The AD DS data store contains the database files and processes that store and manage directory information for users, services, and applications

 `The AD DS data store:`